zowe/zac/README.md

 # Zowe sub-projects

 The following are the current sub-projects that are part of Zowe by maturity level.
 There are other efforts that sit outside the project structure that focus on cross sub-project coordination.
-Learn more about the [Zowe Community Teams](https://github.com/zowe/community#zowe-community-teams).
+Learn more about the [Zowe Community](https://github.com/zowe/community).

 # Processes and procedures